-In order to finance the transition of companies to sustainable activities, the Fund can invest in transition bonds, green bonds and any other bonds with sustainability objectives issued by corporations in the excluded sectors.
+To finance the transition of companies to sustainable activities, the Fund can invest in transition bonds, green bonds and any other bonds with sustainability objectives issued by corporations in the excluded sectors.

 The exclusion is not applied at the index products/ETF and derivatives level.